mP1/walkingkooka-spreadsheet-react/README.md

 Components within a hash that begin with dollar sign '$' represent a variable of some sort related to the context.
 Other components are actual literals.

-- $spreadsheet-id / $spreadsheet name  viewing spreadsheet with nothing selected for editing
+- / $spreadsheet-id / $spreadsheet name *view the selected spreadsheet*
-- $spreadsheet-id / $spreadsheet name / name / editing the spreadsheet name
+- / $spreadsheet-id / $spreadsheet name / name *editing the spreadsheet name*
+- / $spreadsheet-id / $spreadsheet name / cell / $cell-reference *selects the cell with support for navigation*
-- $spreadsheet-id / $spreadsheet name / cellReference / $cellReference-reference / formula  editing the formula belonging to a cellReference.
+- / $spreadsheet-id / $spreadsheet name / cell / $cell-reference / formula *editing of the cell formula*
+- / $spreadsheet-id / $spreadsheet name / settings *open the settings panel*
-- $spreadsheet-id / $spreadsheet name / settings / open the settings panel
+- / $spreadsheet-id / $spreadsheet name / settings / $section *open the settings panel and expands the section*